PhilipAB/vsc-mock-backend/README.md

 ### Commit 20 - C20

 Added course routes.
 It is now possible to sign up for courses and access them by their id.

+### Commit 21 - C21

+Added validation of Course Admin/Teacher rights.

 ## Known Issues